 Tbilisi’s architecture is a fascinating mix of different period styles.
 Historic local architecture shows strong Byzantine and Middle Eastern influences.
 Tbilisi’s 19th-century precincts have many buildings in the Russian Neo-Classical style.
 At the beginning of the 20th century, during the Art Nouveau era, politics in Georgia were directly controlled by the capital of the Empire, Saint Petersburg, and Russian influence was evident.
 Despite all this, Tbilisi’s privileged location between Europe and Asia – that is, a city-bridge between two continents – helped to bring Art Nouveau inspired architecture, an unquestionable image of internationalism and modernity that was called ‘Modern Style’ in Georgia.
 In the late afternoon there will be an optional walking tour in the vicinity of our hotel viewing some examples of Tbilisi’s Art Nouveau buildings.

-This evening we dine together at a local restaurant where we have engaged some members of the ‘Ensemble Tbilisi’ to sing for us.
-Formed in 1989, this ensemble consists of eleven professional male singers who specialise in polyphonic and country songs.
-Directed by Robert Gogolashvili, the ensemble have performed in concert halls in Georgia, Germany and Russia.
+This evening we dine together at a local restaurant where we have engaged some members of the ‘Ensemble Didgori’ to sing for us.
+The men’s folk and chant ensemble Didgori was founded in 2003 with a leadership of Mr. Levan Tsitaishvili.
+The name Didgori honours the historical battle in 1121 that helped reunite Georgia and ushered in a period of growth in arts and culture.
 (Overnight Tbilisi) BLD

 Kazbegi National Park, Georgia - 2 nights